Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: HEOM

 \section{HEOM}

-Hierarchical equations of motion (HEOM) are a numerically exact method for computing reduced system dynamics where a quantum system is linearly coupled to a thermal environment consisting of quantum harmonic oscillators~\cite{Tanimura_JPSJ1989,SMTanimuraJPSJ2006}.
+Hierarchical equations of motion (HEOM) are a numerically exact method for computing reduced system dynamics where a quantum system is linearly coupled to a thermal environment modelled by quantum harmonic oscillators.
 In the following we will explain the specifics of our HEOM implementation including the measures that we have taken to optimise the calculation of absorption spectra.

-It is assumed that at the initial time, system and environment are not correlated and the environment is in a thermal state at temperature $T$.
-In this work, we consider a local bath model where each site is coupled to an independent harmonic bath with an identical phonon spectral density $J(\omega)$, characterizing the system-environment coupling strength as a function of environmental mode frequencies $\omega$.
+We assume that at the initial time, system and environment are uncorrelated and the environment is in a thermal state at temperature $T$.
+In this work, we consider a local bath model where each site is coupled to an independent bath modelled by an identical phonon spectral density $J(\omega)$, characterizing system-environment coupling strengths as a function of environmental mode frequencies $\omega$.
 The influence of such a harmonic bath on the reduced system dynamics is fully characterized by the bath correlation function

 The parameters of HEOM simulations are determined by a multi-exponential fitting of the bath correlation function